-The units that scan small or limited areas, cover approximately 5 teeth (5 cm diameter) and surrounding anatomical structures, resulting in less volume for which the practitioner is responsible to interpret.
+The units that scan small or limited areas, cover approximately 5 teeth (5 cm diameter) and surrounding anatomical structures, resulting in less volume for interpretation.
 Small FOV scans are normally used for endodontic purposes due to the capability of high spatial resolution and ability to visualize changes to the periodontal ligament spaces (PDL) or lamina dura, root fractures, periapical lesions, relationship of an impacted tooth with the surrounding anatomical structures, and root canal morphology.
 One capability of the small field of view units is the ability to create a larger volume of the complete arch rather than just a few teeth through the stitching process.5 In this process, multiple adjacent limited field of view scans are united during the reconstruction phase to recreate one dental arch.
 The main disadvantage of the stitching technique is that the patient is exposed to multiple CBCT scans.1

 Medium field of view is normally referred to those scans that image one arch or both dental arches, approximately 6‑11 cm in height.
 When evaluation of the extent of a lesion or status of the temporomandibular joints is desired, a medium FOV is suggested.
 When both dental arches are scanned, a pseudopanoramic rendering can be derived from the data set.
 Medium field of view is also indicated in implant planning cases.